pnakule/linux-command-reference/README.md

-# Linux Commands Reference
+#🐧

-My personal Linux command cheat sheet.
+My personal Linux command notes.

-This repository contains Linux commands that I learn during my AWS and Linux studies.
-The goal is to have a quick reference that I can use anytime without searching through documentation or previous chats.
+This repository contains Linux commands I have learned.
+I use it as a quick reference instead of searching the internet or old chats.